iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 ## Examples

-For the examples, let's take a look at
+Let's take a look at:

 1. Adding a `dvc remote` to use as cache for data in the external location, and configure it as external <abbr>cache</abbr> with `dvc config`.